 - East of Hudson Reservoirs: (914) 232-1309

 Rowboats that have been abandoned on City-owned lands or confiscated by DEP due to non-compliance with the Watershed Recreation Rules are collected by DEP and made available during an annual public auction (typically around Father’s Day).
-For more information about this opportunity, please refer to the 2014 Rowboat Auction Notice of Availability.
+For more information about this opportunity, please refer to the 2014 Rowboat Auction Notice of Availability (PDF).